husio/blog/content/post/error-handling/index.md

 ```
 Because in Python implementation both `ErrNoSourceAccount` and
 `ErrNoDestinationAccount` would inherit from `ErrAccountNotFound`, both cases can be
-handled with a single statement.
+handled with a single statement `except ErrNotFound`.

-When capturing an exception `e` holds detailed information that can be helpful
+When capturing an exception `e` refers to the exception instance containing a
-during debugging or consumed by the client.
+detailed information that can be helpful during debugging or consumed by the
+client.
+It can contain more information than just a human readable description.